vagrant-libvirt/vagrant-libvirt/example_box/README.md

 ## Box Metadata

-Libvirt box should define at least three data fields in `metadata.json` file.
+Libvirt box should define only one data fields in `metadata.json` file.

 * provider - Provider name is libvirt.
-* format - Currently supported format is qcow2.
-* virtual_size - Virtual size of image in GBytes.

 ## Converting Boxes